 Consequently his primary school and I made the decision to try and protect Elliot as best we could by putting in place a small shield of protective armour, something that acknowledged how bright and capable he was, whilst setting out just how many things he was contending with just to get through a single lesson.
 We were worried that despite the fact that he was managing primary school, he was vulnerable and we didn’t want to see him fall off a cliff edge when he was faced with the increased expectations of secondary school.
 And so we gathered evidence and sent it off to the local authority asking that they assess him for a statement of special educational needs.

 My youngest son, a wheelchair user with various medical issues had been assessed for and given a Statement very easily some years beforehand.
 His disabilities are obvious, the help he needs apparent to professionals and lay people alike, after all who can miss a bright orange wheelchair with flame spoke guards and flashing front castors?
 Because off this I was perhaps more confident than I should have been when I sent off Elliot’s paperwork.
 I knew that there was a clear and comprehensive case for why he needed a true assessment of his needs and the clear benefit of having a document that clearly outlined what support needed in secondary school for him and the professionals working with him.
 During the application process new government guidelines were due to come into force.
 I was advised that an Education Health Care Plan would be far better than a Statement for Elliot as it was far more child centric and would give a more complete picture of his needs.
 I dutifully agreed and as we waited for the Local Authority’s decision, the meetings about transitioning Elliot from primary school to secondary school took place with assurances being given that professional reports would be adhered to plan or no plan.
+You can go for neuropathy help if needed.

 The law is clear about which children should be assessed for an Education Health Care Plan (EHCP), and Elliot, who is in many ways far more complex than my youngest child, still remained poorly understood.
 It was with abject horror that I read the letter from the Local Authority telling me that they would not be assessing Elliot because he had made good academic progress in Primary school.
 It arrived just about the time I was trying to calmly and rationally explain to Elliot’s secondary school that the decision to withdraw the support offered at Primary School and ignore the advice of multiple professionals in order to fit with the school’s policy of making their students as independent as possible, was a bad decision on multiple levels.